 Efficient, comfortable Amtrak trains depart from Indianapolis (north/west-bound) and Cincinnati (east-bound), and you can book bus connector service to/from Louisville directly through Amtrak.
 According to the 2019 U.S. Department of Energy Data Book, Amtrak travel is 47% more efficient than car travel, and 33% more efficient than domestic airline travel on a per-passenger, per-mile basis.
 A typical US intercity passenger train emits 177 grams of carbon dioxide per passenger-mile vs. 243 grams for commercial flights.
 Employees can easily book Amtrak trips through Anthony Travel, just click on the train tab in the Concur booking portal.

-OFFSET: If you must fly or travel, consider offsetting your carbon emissions through a service such as Carbon Footprint Ltd, Native Energy, CarbonFund, TerraPass, or for free (through commissions) with UCapture.
+If you must travel, consider offsetting your carbon emissions through a service such as Climate Vault, which uses your donation to buy carbon pollution permits on government regulated cap & trade markets and then use them to fund highly vetted, government regulated projects that remove carbon from the atmosphere.
+Other options include Carbon Footprint Ltd, Native Energy, CarbonFund, TerraPass, or for free (through commissions) with UCapture.

 - While UofL students tend to commute more by foot, bike, carpool, and bus, the transportation mode share for UofL employees generally mirrors that of the broader, heavily car-dependent Louisville community in which: 82% drive alone, 9% carpool, 4% use other means, 3% use transit, and 2% walk.